Episcopal Diocese of Fond du Lac

-The Diocese of Fond du Lac is a diocese of the Episcopal Church in the United States of America, encompassing the northeastern third of Wisconsin.
-The diocese contains about 3,800 baptized members worshiping in 33 locations.
-It is part of Province 5 (the upper Midwest).
-Diocesan offices are in Appleton, Wisconsin as are the diocesan Archives.
-Matthew Gunter is its bishop.
+The Diocese of Fond du Lac was a diocese of the Episcopal Church in the United States of America, encompassing the northeastern third of Wisconsin.
+The diocese contained about 3,800 baptized members worshiping in 33 locations.
+It was part of Province 5 (the upper Midwest).
+Diocesan offices were in Appleton, Wisconsin as were the diocesan Archives.
+Matthew Gunter was its final bishop.
+On May 4, 2024, the diocese voted to be disestablish itself and reintegrate into the Diocese of Wisconsin.

 History

 The roots of the Diocese of Fond du Lac are in 1822 when the Oneida Indians, removing from New York state, settled ten miles from Green Bay around Duck Creek.
 The first non-Roman Catholic church building erected in the Northwest Territory and what would become Wisconsin was built by the Oneidas.
 The history of the Episcopal Church in this area for the next fifty years was filled with many missionary endeavors establishing parishes and missions.

 When the First Annual Council of the Diocese of Wisconsin met in Milwaukee in 1847, there were only three parishes in the northeastern part of the Wisconsin territory: Hobart Church, Duck Creek (now Church of the Holy Apostles, Oneida), Christ Church, Green Bay, and Grace Church, Sheboygan.
 With population growth spurred by the abundance of excellent waterways and shipping facilities in the northeastern part of the state, the Diocese of Wisconsin realized a need to create a new Diocese.

 After a process begun in 1866 and completed by action of the General Convention of the Episcopal Church held in the city of New York, October 7, 1874, the Diocese of Fond du Lac was erected from the Fond du Lac Deanery of the Diocese of Wisconsin.
 In 1870, Fond du Lac was the second largest city in Wisconsin.
 The remaining counties continued as the Diocese of Wisconsin until 1888, when it was renamed the Diocese of Milwaukee.

 In 1875, after three elections, John Henry Hobart Brown accepted election as first bishop and was consecrated December 15, 1875 at St. John's Episcopal Church, Cohoes, New York.
 Brown declared the city of Fond du Lac and St. Paul's Church as the episcopal See.
 The other viable location was Christ Church, Green Bay, but one likely reason Fond du Lac was chosen is it was a 'free-church' and Christ Church, Green Bay still had pew rents.

 After a tremendous growth and laying the foundation of the newly erected Diocese, its second bishop, Charles Chapman Grafton, one of the leaders of the Oxford Movement and its third, Reginald Heber Weller, continued to build on the successes of those who came before them.